gastonstat/stat243-relic/syllabus.md

 time for the assignments.

+#### Problem Set grading

+The grading scheme for problem sets is:

+- 0 = no credit
+- 1 = partial credit (you did some of the problems but not all)
+- 2 = satisfactory (you tried everything but there were pieces of what you did that didn't solve one or more problems in a complete way
+- 3 = full credit
+- 3+ = extra credit

+If you turn in a PS late, I'll bump you down a number.
+If you turn it in really late (i.e., after I start grading them), I may bump you down two levels.
+No credit after solutions are distributed.

 ### Group Project Policy

 - The final project will be a joint coding project in groups of 3-4.